 - to process your enquiries to reply and provide support, including providing you and/or your organisation with information about the services Cognism offers;

 - to consider persons for possible employment with Cognism, and communicate about employment opportunities or submitted employment applications;

 - to keep you updated via our mailing list with information on news, offers, and updates about Cognism (see below for how to unsubscribe);

-- to compile reports on how visitors use the Cognism website and improve the website;
+- to provide and maintain the website, and to compile reports on how visitors use the Cognism website and improve the website;

 - to conduct remarketing for Cognism, which allows us to show Cognism ads to people who’ve previously visited our website;